Boiler Maintenance – Everything You Need to Know

 - Observer burner refractory cone, looking for broken chunks or hot spots

-- Check air damper on burner
+- Check air damper on the burner

-- Check valve operation in gas train
+- Test valve operation in gas train

 The importance of boiler logs